 Learn how to analyze spatial data using descriptive spatial tools.

 General method of instruction

-The lecture notes and the in-class exercise documents will be posted on Blackboard to provide the student with the necessary background to understand the topics covered during lectures.
+The lecture notes and the in-class exercise documents will be posted on CANVAS to provide the student with the necessary background to understand the topics covered during lectures.
 This course will combine lectures on the fundamentals of geographic information science with in-class demos and laboratory exercises based on specific platforms and processes.

 BIS342a: Introduction to GIS or equivalent

 Exercises (labs) based on lectures will be generally assigned every two weeks.
 Lab reports are individual and each student is responsible for his/her own work.
 Students will have the opportunity to work on a personal or group research project.
 Readings will be assigned from a course textbook and handouts.